TITLE Heating, Ventilation and Air Conditioning (HVAC) Mechanic

 Experience: At least six years of progressively responsible experience in the repair, maintenance, installation and modification of commercial and industrial heating, ventilation and air conditioning systems is required.
 Work experience must include a thorough knowledge of high and low pressure HVAC systems.
 Experience with building automation control systems is preferred.

 Skills: The ability to interpret wiring diagrams, blueprints, and electrical schematics is required.
 The ability to use test equipment and small hand and power tools, such as drills, oxygen-acetylene torches, volt-ohmmeters, circuit testers, and manifold gauges, is required.
 Computer literacy is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Must be able to lift and transport materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis; prolonged standing and frequent bending, stooping, and reaching on a daily basis; and working in confined spaces.
 A full range of physical motion is required in order to operate manual and electrically-powered tools and test equipment, to move throughout campus, including climbing stairs in all University buildings, and to work at heights.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
+Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 License: A valid Missouri driver’s license is required.
 Environmental Protection Agency (EPA) Universal Certification for handling all types of refrigerants is required.
 A journeyman HVAC license is preferred.